-- Locate the exported MSPK file in the Navigator.
-By default the MSPK file is located in the data folder of your project. - Right-click the MSPK file and choose Share As...
-The CityEngine Mobile Scene Package dialog box appears. - 3.
+- Locate the exported .mspk file in the Navigator window.
+By default the .mspk file is in the data folder of the project. - Right-click the .mspk file and choose Share As.
+The mobile scene package dialog box appears. - 3.
 Click Upload package to my ArcGIS Online account. - 4.
-Name your new MSPK file. - 5.
-Fill in the required fields in the Item Description tab. - 6.
-Click Analyze to validate your MSPK file for any errors or issues.
+Name the .mspk file. - 5.
+Fill in the required fields on the Item Description tab. - 6.
+Click Analyze to validate the .mspk file for any errors or issues.
 Fix the errors before continuing. - 7.
-Click Share to upload your MSPK file to ArcGIS Online.
+Click Share to upload the .mspk file to ArcGIS Online.

-MSPK files can be uploaded to other ArcGIS platform portals as well.
-See Sharing data on a different portal.
+.mspk files can be uploaded to other ArcGIS portals as well.
+See Share data on a different portal for additional information.